appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/download.md

 download(csvData, "users.csv", "text/csv");
 ```

-#### Download using JSObject
+#### Download using Blob

-If you want to download data based on certain criteria, you can use a JSObject to download, like:
+If you want to download data based on certain criteria, you can use a JSObject.

+*Example*: This code retrieves PDF data, creates a Blob from it, generates a temporary URL for the Blob, and triggers a download of the PDF file named "sample.pdf".

 ```javascript
 downloadPDF: async () => {